NateWr/social-venues-events-calendar-pro/readme.txt

 * Customize which social networks can be selected and the HTML output for each network
 * Add or remove CSS stylesheets that are loaded on the front-end
-* Customize the default metadata and settings.
+* Customize the default metadata and settings
+* Attach the output to any template action hook

 Read the FAQ page for a few tips and [get in touch](http://themeofthecrop.com/support/?utm_source=Plugin&utm_medium=Plugin%20Description&utm_campaign=Social%20Venues%20for%20Events%20Calendar "Support at Theme of the Crop") if you have any questions.